-In connection with our AFS program, we provide repayment guarantees for loans for the benefit of airlines to finance new aircraft deliveries or to finance aircraft already owned by the airlines.
+In connection with our AFS activities, we provide repayment guarantees for loans for the benefit of airlines to finance new aircraft deliveries or to finance aircraft already owned by the airlines.
 These guarantees are limited to the borrower's failure to timely repay principal and interest on the amortizing senior secured loans to the third-party lenders.
 The guaranteed loans are collateralized by the financed aircraft and typically have a term of 12 years or less with a maximum term of up to 15 years.
 The guaranteed loans are denominated in USD or Euros.
-As of December 31, 2023 and 2022, the guarantee liability on our consolidated balance sheet was \$8.3 million and \$6.3 million, respectively, and is included in accounts payable, accrued expenses and other liabilities.
-As of December 31, 2023, if all of the airlines under our AFS program defaulted on their ACG guaranteed loans, our obligation and the estimated potential amount of future principal payments we could be required to make to third party lenders under the guarantees was \$629.2 million.
+As of December 31, 2024 and 2023, the guarantee liability on our consolidated balance sheet was \$7.4 million and \$8.3 million, respectively, and is included in accounts payable, accrued expenses and other liabilities.
+As of December 31, 2024, if all of the airlines defaulted on their ACG guaranteed loans, our obligation and the estimated potential amount of future principal payments we could be required to make to third party lenders under the guarantees was \$554.6 million.
 However, the guaranteed loans are collateralized by the financed aircraft and, to the extent possible, the guaranteed loans are cross-defaulted and cross-collateralized with other guaranteed aircraft loans and/or operating leases in our portfolio with that airline.